entelect/OCELot.GuideLines/README.md

 # OCELot.GuideLines
-A set of guidelines for developing new modules for OCELot
+A set of guidelines for developing new modules for OCELot.
+For the latest version, please visit [https://github.com/entelect/OCELot.GuideLines](https://github.com/entelect/OCELot.GuideLines)

+Your libray module should be prefixed with OCELot. so for example, if you are making a module that will be used for error handeling and you want to name it ErrorHandling, your module will then be OCELot.ErrorHandling .
+To make things easier to set up in team city, we will from now on, be refering to this module name as *OCELot.%system.teamcity.projectName%*
+## GitHub Repository ##
+- When creating the repo, it should belong to the entelect Organisation.
+- The repo name should follow the same naming convention as set out in the above section.
+I.e. : *OCELot.%system.teamcity.projectName%*

-## Folder Srtructure ##
+## General Folder Srtructure ##
+	Ocelot.%system.teamcity.projectName%
 	├── [.git]
 	├── [packages]
 	|   └── repositories.config
 	├── [src]
+	|   └── OCELot.%system.teamcity.projectName%\
 	├── [tests]
+	|   └── OCELot.%system.teamcity.projectName%.Tests\
 	├── .gitignore
 	├── LICENCE
-	├── <ProjectName>.sln
+	├── OCELot.%system.teamcity.projectName%.sln
 	├── _site
 	└── README.md